Sound Insulation Program

 Mitigating Airport Noise in the Community

-While Massport cannot eliminate noise at its source, it can neutralize its effects through one of the most extensive soundproofing programs in the country.
-Massport's Residential Sound Insulation Program to date has soundproofed 9,088 dwelling units, including 4,507 homes, and 36 schools.
-Since the program began, we have spent $140 million to soundproof dwellings and schools.
+While Massport cannot eliminate noise at its source, the effects have been neutralized through one of the most extensive soundproofing programs in the country.
+Massport’s Residential Sound Insulation Program to date has soundproofed 11,000 dwelling units, including 5,500 homes and 36 schools.
+Since the program began, Massport has spent $170 million to soundproof dwellings and schools.

-Massport helps homeowners by designing and supervising construction work.
-We provides architects, contractors, acoustical specialists, as well as all materials and labor needed to complete the project.
-Selective treatment-related acoustical tests are performed before and after the work to make sure the job is done right.
+As part of the program, Massport provides architects, contractors, acoustical specialists, as well as all materials and labor needed to complete the project.
+Selective treatment-related acoustical tests are performed before and after the work, to make sure the job is done correctly.

-Structural repairs to a dwelling, or routine maintenance and rehabilitation unconnected with noise reduction, are not part of the program; however, typical acoustical treatments involving weatherization and window and door upgrades provide the benefit of energy savings as well.
+Structural repairs to a dwelling, or routine maintenance and rehabilitation unconnected with noise reduction, are not part of the program; however, typical acoustical treatments involving weatherization, window and door upgrades provide the benefit of energy savings as well.

-In addition to improvements throughout a residence, homeowners can opt to have Massport do extensive improvements to a single room.
-Extra sound insulation, including acoustically treated exterior walls and ceiling, are then added to this room of preference.
+In addition to improvements throughout a residence, homeowners can opt to have Massport conduct extensive improvements to a single room.
+Extra sound insulation, including acoustically treated exterior walls and ceilings, are then added to this room of preference.

 With double wall and ceiling treatments, replacement windows and doors, acoustical caulking and weather stripping, effective soundproofing can reduce perceived noise by as much as 50 percent throughout a house, or by as much as 80 percent in a specially designated room.

-The FAA has designated 65 DNL annual contour as the critical threshold for soundproofing eligibility.
+Eligibility for the program is based on Federal requirements.
+The FAA has designated 65 DNL annual contours as the critical threshold for soundproofing eligibility.
 Massport submits to the FAA for approval a 65 DNL noise contour for a specific year.
 After FAA approval, Massport uses the 65 DNL contour to determine residential sound proofing eligibility.
 To be eligible a home must fall within the FAA approved sound exposure map.
+Residents may experience noise from Logan-related aircraft but not qualify for soundproofing if the home is outside the FAA defined, annualized 65 DNL contour.

-To determine if your home is eligible, we encourage you to contact us.
+To determine if your home is eligible, we encourage you to contact us by using Massport’s Noise Report Line at 617-561-3333 or send us an email through Massport.com.
 Based on the address you provide, we will determine if your home is eligible.